NVIDIA/NeMo-RL/docs/guides/eval.md

 We will use the `run_eval.py` script to run evaluation using a model directly from Hugging Face Hub or a local path already in HF format.

-Note that the eval script only supports for the HF format model.
+Note that the evaluation script only supports for the HF format model.
 If you haven't converted your DCP format model, you should back to [Convert DCP to HF](#convert-dcp-to-hf-optional) and follow the guide to convert your model.

 ```sh
 # Run evaluation script with default config (examples/configs/eval.yaml)